- Where is Pine Manor College English Language Institute Located?

 - Our beautiful campus has a full-range of facilities and services, yet we are located just 5 miles/8 km from Boston by excellent public transportation.

 - We offer a friendly, supportive environment and the opportunity for the English language student to sample true college life in the United States.

 - Our classes are taught by highly qualified, dedicated, and experienced teachers.

 - We offer flexible start dates and duration.

 Yes.
-Students wishing to take a TOEFL preparation course may choose it as an elective at no additional cost.
-It is included in the price of tuition.
-Our preparation program prepares you for all sections of the exam: structure, listening, and reading comprehension.
+Students wishing to take TOEFL preparation may choose it as an elective at no additional cost.
+It is included in the price of tuition if enrolled in a full-time program.
+Our preparation program prepares you for all sections of the exam: structure, listening, speaking, and reading comprehension.
 We assist students in registering for the official iBT TOEFL test.

 7. Do you provide academic and university counseling?

 Yes.
 We assist students who would like to attend a university in the United States by providing academic support in receiving and evaluating information about universities and in filling out applications.
 This service is offered free of charge. iBT TOEFL preparation is offered.

 8. What level English do I need to enroll in the program?